-You don’t have to in the midst of a migraine in order to treat it.
+You don’t have to be in the midst of a migraine attack in order to treat it.
 Propranolol (generic Inderal®) is a preventive prescription medication that can help reduce the frequency and severity of migraine headaches.

-Propranolol is a beta blocker or that’s often used to treat high blood pressure.
-But it can also act as a first line of defense when it comes to preventing your migraines.
+Propranolol is a beta blocker that’s often used to treat high blood pressure.
+It can also act as a first line of defense when it comes to preventing your migraine attacks.

 Migraine brains experience blood flow a little differently than others.
 There is often too much blood flow in the brain’s blood vessels, which leads to that infamous pounding feeling in your head.
 Propranolol keeps things straight and narrow by possibly reducing that oncoming traffic to the brain.
-It can also increase electrical movement across the brain (things tend to slow down during a migraine).
+It can also increase electrical movement across the brain (things tend to slow down during an attack).

 Propranolol is a prescription medicine so you’ll need to talk to your doctor first.
 Get started today with a Cove doctor consultation.